ce4os/setup_aoc/README.md

 Before invoking setup.py to setup a day for you, you have to install dependencies.
 I chose to create a virtual environment to seperate this project from everything else.
-If you don't want to do this, omit the creation of the virtual environment
+If you don't want to do this, omit the creation of the virtual environment.

 ```sh
 # creating a virtual environment
 python3 -m venv name_of_your_virtual_env